Sport Supplements

 Potassium (K⁺)

-Regulates heartbeat, nerve signals, and muscle contractions
+Regulates heartbeat, nerve signals, muscle contractions

 Weakness, irregular heartbeat